uwasejeannine/Summative-Project-Multilingual-File-Manager-Application/files_manager/README.md

 # Routes

-The app has the following routes:
+The following routes were tested  using Postman:

 ## User Routes